colteracode/colteracode/README.md

-- 👋 Hi, I’m @colteracode
+- 👋 Hi, I’m @colteracodes
-- 👀 I’m interested in data opportunities.
+- 👀 I’m interested in feel good projects and remote opportunities.
 - 🌱 I’m currently learning it all.
-- 💞️ I’m looking to collaborate on everything
+- 💞️ I’m looking to collaborate projects which focus on the greater good of the 🌎.
-- 📫 How to reach me ...
+- 📫 How to reach me ... colteracodes@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

 <!---